 What is CABG?

-My mother is 58 years old and had undergonea CABG, few years ago.
-What precautions that should be followed, in order to avoid the occurrence of another heart attack?
+My mother is 58 years old and had undergone a CABG, a few years ago.
+What precautions should be followed, in order to avoid the occurrence of another heart attack?

-Dr. Shetty, Chairman Narayana Health, with over 30 years of cardiac surgical experience, said that the occurrence for a second heart attack nearing the 60 year mark is rare.
-Apparently cardiac diseases become less aggressive with age.
-However, patients who have undergone a CABG in the past shouldn’t take this information for granted, but should strictly continue their routine checkups and daily medications for a healthier and safer heart.
+Dr. Shetty (with over 30 years of cardiac surgical experience) said: the occurrence for a second heart attack nearing the 60-year mark is rare.
+Cardiac diseases become less aggressive with age.
+However, patients who have undergone a CABG in the past should not take this information for granted, but should strictly continue their routine checkups and daily medications for a healthier and safer heart.